-There are three important safety guidelines which we think are key to your kid’s internet safety.
+There are three important safety guidelines that we think are key to your kid’s internet safety.

 Most schools are aware of them and have told their pupils all about them, but they are worth repeating and the payoff is huge, your kids will be safe.

 Make sure your child is using their real name in their profile and pic.
 It doesn't have to be a full pic nor a full name, if your kid’s name is Eve, then Eve should appear in the Profile.
 Real accounts tend to behave themselves.